 The Contractor shall perform the sampling and testing to provide the quality control of the mixture during plant production.
-Certified Plant Inspection as described in according to Section 2521 will be required on all HMA plant production.
+Certified Plant Inspection according to Section 2521 will be required.
 All personnel performing production quality control testing shall be certified by the Department.